UMN-LATIS/simple-smoothing-spline/README.md

 ## Example

-To see an example of using this package with [plotlyjs](https://github.com/plotly/plotly.js/) check out the [example folder](https://github.com/UMN-LATIS/simple-smoothing-spline/tree/main/example).
+An example using Plotly JS can be found at <https://umn-latis.github.io/simple-smoothing-spline>

 ## About